SharpyGamerYTT/Emi-Calc/README.md

-# Emi-Calc
-Simple EMI Calculator In HTML!
+🎃 - Simple Easy To Use EMI Calculator!
+Made In HTML Or Hyper Text Markup Language!
+🎓 - Join Our Discord!
+discord.gg/CrazeCloud